Frequently Asked Questions

 Is acupuncture safe?

 Acupuncture is a safe form of treatment and it has very few side effects.
-At our clinics, we only use medical grade disposable acupuncture needles.
+At our clinics, we only use medical grade one-use acupuncture needles.

 What is a normal treatment like?

-Acupuncture is usually administered with the patient lying on the treatment table, either wearing their normal clothes or changed into a gown that we provide.
+Acupuncture is usually administered with the patient lying on the treatment table face-up or face-down, either wearing their normal clothes or changed into a gown that we provide.
 After the needles are inserted, you will rest quietly by yourself for 25 to 35 minutes.
-The length of time may vary depending on your condition.
+The length of time may vary depending on your condition and what the acupuncturist determines is necessary.
 During this time, your acupuncturist may return to stimulate your needles before taking them out at the end of the session.

 How long is a normal treatment?